Realtor Agency Relationships

 - Deal honestly and fairly

-- Disclose all known materials facts that affect the value of the real estate property
+- Disclose all known material facts that affect the value of the real estate property

-In any real estate transaction, these 3 services are owed to the customer or the client.
+In any real estate transaction, there are 3 services due to the customer or the client.
 Whether you’re a buyer or a seller of the real property.

 RELATED ARTICLE: Tips To Helping Your Buyers Purchase Their Home Sweet Home